HealthyStock

 Concerns

 • Tendon rupture, tendonitis and arthropathies.
-Rupture may ossur several months after medication has been discontinued.
-Fluoroquinolone-associated tendinitis most commonly involves the Achilles tendon, but the quadriceps, peroneus brevis, extensor pollicis longus, the long head of the biceps, and rotator cuff tendons have also been reported.
+Tendon injury may occur several months after antibiotic has been discontinued.
+About 95% of cases of fluoroquinolone-associated tendinitis/rupture involve the Achilles tendon 17.
+Damage of quadriceps, peroneus brevis, and rotator cuff has also been reported.

-• Peripheral neuropathy (nerve damage).
-The symptoms of neuropathy include pain, burning, tingling, numbness, weakness, have deficits in light touch, pain, temperature, position sense, vibratory sensation.
-Ciprofloxacin should be stopped if person experiences these symptoms in order to prevent the irreversible condition.
+• Peripheral neuropathy (nerve damage)18.
+The symptoms of neuropathy include pain, numbness, burning, tingling, weakness, impaired muscle coordination.
+If a person develops symptoms of nerve damage ciprofloxacin should be stopped immediately in order to prevent the irreversible damage.

 • Poor activity against Streptococcus pneumoniae - a major cause of pneumonia and meningitis.

-• Ciprofloxacin absorption may be significantly reduced by dairy products.
-It should not be taken with dairy or calcium-fortified juices alone.
-However, it may be taken with a meal that contains these products (eg. cereal with milk).
+• Ciprofloxacin absorption may be greatly reduced by dairy products.
+Ciprofloxacin should not be taken with milk or calcium-fortified juices alone.
+However, it may be taken with a meal that contains dairy products (eg. cereal with milk).

-• Potential for serious drug interactions with theophylline, propranolol, warfarin and some other medications.
+• Serious drug interactions with theophylline, propranolol, warfarin, tizanidine and some antipsychotic medications.

-• Widespread use of Ciprofloxacin, sometimes inappropriate, has lead to increasing rates of bacterial resistance.
+• Overuse and inappropriate prescribing of Ciprofloxacin has lead to increasing rates of bacterial resistance.

 Unlabeled uses

-• Chlamydia infections 10, 11.
-Ciprofloxacin is not a good choice for Chlamydia infections.
-Althougt Ciprofloxacin has good activity ahgainst Chlamydia in test tubet, in practice even in high dosages as 2 g daily is insufficient for treatment of chlamydial infection and often results in relapsing infection.
+• Chlamydia 11.
+Ciprofloxacin is a poor choice for Chlamydia.
+Although ciprofloxacin has good activity against Chlamydia in test tubes, in practice it is insufficient for the treatment of chlamydia and often results in relapsing infection.

-• Gynecological infections (pelvic inflammatory disease, post-partum endometritis) 12, 13.
-Pelvic inflammatory disease can affect the cervix (cervicitis), uterus (endometritis), fallopain tubez (salpingitis) and ovaries (oophoritis).
-Ciprofloxacin not always provide optimal effective treatment for pelvic inflammatory disease if used alone.
+• Gynecological infections (pelvic inflammatory disease, post-partum endometritis, cervicitis, salpingitis, tubo-ovarian abscess) 12, 13.
+Ciprofloxacin not always provides optimal effective treatment for pelvic inflammatory disease if used alone.

 • Cystic fibrosis 6.
-Ciprofloxacin is effective and well-tolerated maintenance antipseudomonal therapy in cystic fibrosis.
-There is increasing evidence that prevention of chronic P. aeruginosa infection is important for people with cystic fibrosis.
+Ciprofloxacin is effective and well-tolerated maintenance antipseudomonal antibiotic in cystic fibrosis due to its high activity against P. aeruginosa infection.

 • Cat-scratch disease 2.
 This benign infectious disease caused by the intracellular parasite Bartonella usually resolves spontaneously and does not require antibiotic.
-In more serious cases treatment with ciprofloxacin or azithromycin is effective.
+In more serious cases treatment with ciprofloxacin is effective.

 • Brucellosis 3-5.
 Brucellosis is an infectious disease transmitted from animals to humans.
-Despite ciprofloxacin is highly active in-vitro (in test tube) against Brucella, antibiotic does not provide optimal treatment for acute brucellosis and should be used in combination with aother antibacterials.
+Despite ciprofloxacin is highly active in test tube against Brucella, it does not provide optimal treatment for acute brucellosis and should be used in combination with other antibacterials.

 • Tuberculosis 7-8.
-Ciprofloxacin is a second-line treatment for tuberculosis in persons who cannot use conventional anti-tuberculosis medications or for drug-resistant tuberculosis.
+Ciprofloxacin is a second-line choice for tuberculosis in persons who cannot use conventional anti-tuberculosis medications or for drug-resistant tuberculosis.

 Mode of action

-Ciprofloxacin is a synthetic, broad-spectrum antibacterial agents that inhibit (prevent the activity) DNA gyrase and topoisomerase IV.
+Ciprofloxacin is a synthetic, broad-spectrum antibacterial that inhibits (prevents the activity) DNA gyrase and topoisomerase IV.
 DNA gyrase is an essential enzyme that is involved in the replication, transcription, and repair of bacterial DNA.
 Topoisomerase IV is an enzyme known to play a key role in the partitioning of the chromosomal DNA during bacterial cell division.

 References